|

 Finally

-on the evening of the big event, Ferryman's Bar became host to what was
+on the evening of the big event, Ferryman's Bar became host to the first Bowie Downunder meet up in New Zealand.

 4:30 PM, The Best of Bowie DVD began playing to a small band of unsuspecting